-(b) Assessment on whether a specific seamount that has been fished is a VME conduct such assessment, including pictures of seamounts taken by an ROV camera or drop camera, biological samples collected through research activities and observer programs, and detailed bathymetry map.
+(b) Assessment on whether a specific seamount that has been fished is a VME

+After identifying the fished seamounts or fished areas of seamounts, it is necessary to assess whether each fished seamount is a VME or contains VMEs in accordance with the criteria in 3 above, individually or in combination using the best available scientific and technical information as well as Annex 2.1.
+A variety of data would be required to conduct such assessment, including pictures of seamounts taken by an ROV camera or drop camera, biological samples collected through research activities and observer programs, and detailed bathymetry map.
 Where site-specific information is lacking, other information that is relevant to inferring the likely presence of VMEs is to be used.
 The flow chart to identify data that can be used to identify VMEs is attached in Annex 2.3.